thealphadollar/llm-agent-starter-for-software-developers/vibetracking/roadmap_log.md

   - Continued adding relevant emojis to section headers (e.g., "3.1.
 For Frontend Engineers 🖼️💻", "3.2.
 For Backend Engineers ⚙️🧱", etc.).
   - Ensured content includes references and aims to follow the established markdown format.

-- **Observations & TODOs for Future:**
-  - The TODOs from the previous session remain relevant (emoji review, code snippets, potential breakdown of README, static site consideration, How to Contribute/License, consistent link formatting).
-  - **NEW TODO:** As more specialized tools and papers are linked, consider creating a separate, more detailed `RESOURCES.md` or a bibliography section if `README.md` becomes too cluttered with inline links.
-For now, inline links are fine.
-  - **NEW TODO:** For sections like "Backend Engineers" where a specific link was hard to pin down for a general concept (e.g., "Mastering LLM AI Agents"), consider if a more generic explanation suffices or if a placeholder for a better resource is needed.

 - **Commit Message for this Session:**

   ```text